nicholaswmin/automap/README.md

 // Number 1, Number 2, Number 3 ...
 ```

-... or just use it like a regular `Array`:
+... or use it like a regular `Array`:

 ```js
 const array = new List(1, 2, 3)